nkrishnaswamy/nkrishnaswamy.github.io/_posts/2025-08-22-the-view-from-the-trough.md

 ![Gartner Hype Cycle](https://upload.wikimedia.org/wikipedia/commons/9/94/Gartner_Hype_Cycle.svg?raw=true "Gartner Hype Cycle")

 Mariah said she was probably somewhere to the right of the Peak of Inflated Expectations, on the way down into the Trough of Disillusionment, but that I (her advisor) was in the trough.
-She's right, however (as I then said), I've been in the trough since 2022 and never left.
+She's right, however (as I then quipped), I've been in the trough since 2022 and never left.
 Kristy Boyer then called out from the audience that I should call my blog The View From the Trough.

 So I took her suggestion.
 I may use this as more of a personal and position platform in addition to solely research updates.